What tax do I pay on savings and dividend income?

-What is savings income?
+What is savings and dividend income?

 Savings income includes interest from: